ayush-shrivastava003/discord-bot/README.md

-# moistpotato's bot
+# discord bot

 (from the [wiki](https://github.com/moistpotato9873/wiki))

-moistpotato's bot is a template for new programmers like myself to program a Discord bot!
+This is a template for new programmers like myself to program a Discord bot!
 It's written entirely in Python for simplicity.
 It features basic functions, a connection to the Reddit and Google APIs, and is designed to be as user-friendly as possible.
 This will cover everything you need to know about the bot.

 Invite the bot [here](https://discord.com/oauth2/authorize?client_id=806934438738264114&scope=bot)